pietro-foini/ISI-WFP/Data Sources/README.md

 ## Folder structure

-- *Adminstrata Code*: this folder contains the files for the creation of the static time-series about the administrative codes;
+- *Adminstrata Code*: this folder contains the files for the creation of the static time-series about the administrative region codes;
 - *Conflicts*: this folder contains the files for the creation of the time-series about the fatalities at administrative level;
 - *Coordinates*: this folder contains the files for the creation of the static time-series about the latitude and longitude at administrative level;
 - *Food Consumption Score (FCS)*: this folder contains the files for the creation of the time-series about Food Consumption Score at administrative level;